AdobeDocs/campaign.en/help/automation/workflow/offers-by-cell.md

 The **[!UICONTROL Offers by cell]** activity lets you distribute the inbound population (from a query for example) into several segments and to specify an offer to present for each of these segments.

 This activity can only be used with **Interaction**.
-For more information, refer to this  .
+Learn more about Offer management in [this section](../../v8/interaction/interaction.md).

 To do this: